habitat-sh/habitat/components/builder-web/README.md

 #### End-to-end Tests

+*THESE DO NOT PASS AND NEED TO BE REMOVED OR FIXED.*

 Run the end-to-end tests with `npm run test-e2e`.

 Files ending with .test.ts in the test/e2e directory are tested.
 We use